What is process automation?

 AI isn’t coming for your job, but it is coming to your workplace.

-While Priemer was painting the picture of the future, much of the AI is available right now at Hyland with Hyland Intelligent Document Processing (IDP).
+While Priemer was painting the picture of a future state, much of the AI is available right now at Hyland with Hyland Intelligent Document Processing (IDP).

 What is Hyland Intelligent Document Processing?